ShamylZakariya/MrDoodle/android/MrDoodle/NOTES.md

 #Currently

+- when locked, the name text field should be disabled
+- clear and undo menu items should be hidden or disabled

 #BUGS

 Drawings done on other devices seem to have odd offsets saved in the document.
 This means a document drawn on one device can be weirdly transformed when viewed on another.
 Trouble is, how do we handle this?